Tur41k/chat-logging/README.md

 ![Screenshot_2](https://user-images.githubusercontent.com/115162722/194354393-94b0c98b-59ee-4384-bb64-9a93084ce400.png)

-The script also has a text search; for this, a search is implemented in the script menu.
+There is a search in the text in the script, in the corresponding menu there is a special field for this.

 ![Screenshot_3](https://user-images.githubusercontent.com/115162722/194354659-c999bff7-1cfd-4e75-afd6-0c1958a9680e.png)